Sanchitp990/Programming_Languages/Web Development/Web Developement/Web-Developement.md

 To get started with frontend development, you'll want to learn the following technologies:

-1. HTML (Hypertext Markup Language): This is the standard language used to create the structure and content of web pages.
+1. **HTML (Hypertext Markup Language) :** This is the standard language used to create the structure and content of web pages.

-2. CSS (Cascading Style Sheets): CSS is used to style the HTML elements, defining how they look on the page in terms of layout, color, typography, etc.
+2. **CSS (Cascading Style Sheets) :** CSS is used to style the HTML elements, defining how they look on the page in terms of layout, color, typography, etc.

-3. JavaScript: JavaScript is a programming language that allows you to add interactivity and dynamic behavior to your web pages.
+3. **JavaScript :** JavaScript is a programming language that allows you to add interactivity and dynamic behavior to your web pages.
 It's essential for creating things like animations, form validation, and responding to user actions.

 ## Backend Development